China says both U.S., China should make compromises in trade talks

 BEIJING (Reuters) - Both China and the United States should make compromises in trade talks, Chinese Vice Commerce Minister Wang Shouwen said on Monday, ahead of a much anticipated meeting between the Chinese and U.S. presidents at this week’s G20 summit in Japan.

-China and the United States last week said they were reviving talks ahead of the meeting between Presidents Donald Trump and Xi Jinping.
+China and the United States last week said they were reviving talks ahead of the meeting between presidents Donald Trump and Xi Jinping.
 Hopes that it will lead to a de-escalation of a trade war that is damaging the global economy has cheered financial markets.

 Talks to reach a broad deal broke down last month after U.S. officials accused China of backing away from previously agreed commitments.